 This post contains affiliate links.

-So, should I be running with scoliosis?
+Should I be running with scoliosis?

 The honest answer is I don’t really know.